Gus Ganakas: Career

 Controversially, a number of black players walked out on coach Ganakas before a key Big Ten game on January 4, 1975, against Indiana.
 Ganakas elected to start Jeff Tropf, who was white, 10 black players, led by captain Lindsay Hairston, walked out of the team meeting, returned for the game but were then suspended by Ganakas.
 Michigan State lost the game 107-55 with a patchwork roster that included junior varsity players.
 Tropf led the team with 21 points.
 The players would meet with Ganakas the next day, were reinstated after apologizing, and then defeated Ohio State 88-84 the next day.
 Tropf would transfer to Central Michigan at the end of the season.

 Ganakas was dismissed after the conclusion of the next season on March 16, 1976, but stayed with Michigan State as an Assistant Athletic Director through 1998 and then as an advisor to Spartan Head Coach Tom Izzo through 2000.
 Ganakas also spent his post-coaching years as a radio analyst on the Spartan Sports Network.
 He was an active member of the Detroit Sports Broadcasters Association.

+Despite being replaced as head coach, Ganakas displayed remarkable character and selflessness.
+Rather than harboring resentment or seeking to undermine his successor, he actively supported the transition and ensured the continuity of the program's success.
 About Ganakas, Izzo said, “You’ll learn all you need to about Gus when you look at the way he handled being replaced as head coach.
 Most of us would have wanted our replacement to fail, hoping it would make us look good.
 But that wasn’t who Gus was.
 Instead, he made sure that the local high school superstar Earvin Johnson knew that Michigan State was still the right place for him to attend and that new coach Jud Heathcote was the right guy to play for.
 As they say, the rest is history.
 But there is no doubt that Spartan Basketball wouldn’t be what it is today without Gus Ganakas.”

 In 2002, Ganakas became the sixth recipient of the Men's Basketball Distinguished Alumnus Award.
 The Michigan State team MVP award is named in his honor.